-Our goal is to make all 30 million objects in our research collection digitally available over the next ten years.
-From dinosaur bones to the smallest fly, researchers and all other interested parties from all over the world will be able to access information about our collection objects around the clock with just a few clicks.
+As part of our Future Plan, we make our collection digitally accessible: From dinosaur bones to the smallest fly, researchers and all other interested parties from all over the world will be able to access information about our collection objects around the clock with just a few clicks.

-In the newly developed Data Portal, among other objects, processed sound recordings of animal noises are waiting to be discovered.
+In the Data Portal, among other objects, processed sound recordings of animal noises are waiting to be discovered.
 The Data Portal was published as a beta version and will be expanded both in terms of content and functions in the future.
 The aim is to provide all interested parties worldwide with simplified, digital access to our research collection.